thehale/react-native-keep-awake/README.md

 npm install @thehale/react-native-keep-awake
 ```

+## Compatibility

+React Native 0.78.0+ (New Architecture only)

 ## Usage

-There are three different ways you can use this library to keep a screen from going to sleep
+There are three different ways you can use this library to keep a screen from going to sleep.

 ### Add a Component